 Upfront Investment in Content Marketing

-The upfront investment your tea business makes in content marketing can be broken down into three parts.
+The upfront investment you make in content marketing can be broken down into three parts.
 First, you need to create a content marketing strategy.
 Second, you need to consider if and how you’re going to use storytelling on your tea company’s website.
 Third, you need to specify what role research, content creation, and content curation will play in your content marketing efforts.

 Storytelling codifies the values of a culture, explores the conflicts faced by people, and examines identity.
 Stories are tools that enable the story sender and the story receiver to make an emotional connection and can create empathy.
-Because our decision-making process is, in part, based on emotions, being able to use stories to shape decisions through influencing emotions is a powerful force.
+Our decision-making process is, in part, based on emotions.
+Therefore, influencing emotions within stories and using stories to shape decisions is a powerful force.